 At an early stage, it is difficult to know the exact dates when you will be able to see cherry blossoms, but this forecast helps you get an idea of what to expect.
 As a general rule, cherry blossom trees fully bloom one week after the first bloom.

 Remember to always check a Sakura Forecast when planning your trip to Japan, so you do not miss the hanami near the place you’ll be visiting.

 Here’s a video of the cherry blossoms at night in Tokyo, if you want to have an idea of what to expect when visiting Japan.

 Now that you know a little more about Sakura trees and their meaning, you will be able to surprise your friends with your new knowledge.

-If you’re going to Japan, try to make the difference between cherry blossoms, plum blossoms and peach flowers.
-This can be a funny activity while appreciating the beauty of the flowers.
+If you’re going to Japan, try to make the difference between cherry blossoms, plum blossoms, and peach flowers.
+This can be a fun activity while appreciating the beauty of the flowers.

 And feel free to share in the comments your favorite spots for Hanami in Japan 😉